LaVi-Lab/FTTT/README.md

 ## 🛠️ Installation

 Our implementation is based on `python=3.12`.
-Follow the commands below to prepare the python environment (we recommand using [Miniconda](https://docs.anaconda.com/miniconda/) to setup the environment):
+Follow the commands below to prepare the Python environment (we recommend using [Miniconda](https://docs.anaconda.com/miniconda/) to setup the environment):

 ```bash
 git clone https://github.com/LaVi-Lab/FTTT.git